 As a visitor, please do not feel obliged to give.
 If you wish to give and would like to receive a tax receipt, you can use a check.

 Communion is given while kneeling or standing at the rail in the front of the church.
 You can either drink from the chalice or dip your wafer in the wine.
 If you do not drink wine, place your arms across your chest in order to indicate to the chalice bearer that you will refrain from drinking the wine.

 Children who are baptized may receive communion.
 They are invited to eat at the family table.
 As this is a mystery and invitation, a meal to be consumed more than understood, they learn by doing.
 This is the case for almost all of the Christian life.

 Exit the main doors to greet and introduce yourself to the clergy, then join us for a time of fellowship and refreshment in the Parish Hall.

 Getting involved is a great way to meet people and develop long lasting friendships.
-Click here to view of list of some of the current opportunities to serve.
-A comprehensive list of programs and activities is here.
+Click here to view a comprehensive list of programs and activities.